waypmuct/FreeRuNet/README.md

 Welcome

 This repository will allow you to use the Internet fully in the Russian Federation.
-Using the Amnesia WG client and various configuration settings, you can use certain services without restrictions.
+Using the AmneziaWG client and various configuration settings, you can use certain services without restrictions.

 Repo content:
 - amneziawg-amd64-1.0.2.msi -- installation file for Windows.